 According to bodybuilding.com, to complete a proper squat, you should: make sure you raise your chest, look forward, place your feet a bit wider than shoulder width apart, engage your stomach muscles, and think about sitting back—not down.
 Avoid leaning forward too much which could stress your lower back, Herbst adds.
 And don’t allow your knees to bow inwards.

 Even if you stick to a strict squatting routine, you are only hurting yourself if you perform them improperly, says Paul Kostas, a personal trainer and the Director of Personal Training at the Brooklyn Athletic Club.
 “Muscles respond very well to being loaded at a full stretch, or end range of motion,” Kostas says.
 “Squatting all the way down, even with less weight, will promote growth and strength as well joint health.”
-Here are other fitness mistakes you should avoid.
+Find out the best 15 workouts for people who hate exercise.

 Ariel Osharenko, a strength and conditioning coach, physical therapist, and a USA Olympic weightlifting coach, agrees to check your ego at the door when it comes to starting squat weight.
 “As you gain strength over time, you can begin gradually increasing the weight you squat,” he says.
 “You don’t want to make the mistake of squatting too heavy, which could lead to injury if done improperly.”
 Combining too-heavy squats with improper form could also lead to muscle imbalances, Herbst warns.